Research Triangle Park, North Carolina

 - National Health and Environmental Effects Research Laboratory

-- Marshall Gray received a fiscal year (FY) 2010 Carbon Cutter Award for providing valuable information about EPA’s tools and processes for inventorying chemicals used for laboratory research and development.
+- Marshall Gray received a fiscal year (FY) 2010 Carbon Cutter Award for providing valuable information about EPA’s tools and processes for an inventory of chemicals used for laboratory research and development.
 With this information, EPA was able to accurately quantify the portion of EPA’s greenhouse gas (GHG) emissions from laboratory chemicals and refrigerants.

 - Greg Eades received an FY 2010 Reporter of the Year Award for consistently submitting timely, accurate invoice packages and reporting forms and being attentive to any necessary follow-up items.